mxngls/maxh.site/src/about_this_website_and_myself.md

 software engineer, and that writing about everything else will help me gain a better understanding of myself and the world around me.

-Secondly, I write to get to know interesting people.
+Second, I write to get to know interesting people.
 I have already made acquaintances living on the other side of the world just by reaching out to them via Twitter.
 I sincerely hope the same holds true for publishing my writing on here.